YashBagri4412/wasted_potential/README.md

 ---

 ## Sliding Up Panel
-1. The sliding up panel has been setup and the hidden panel ui has been created
+1. The sliding up panel has been setup and the hidden panel UI has been created
 ---

 ## Google Maps